Parinda: Production

-Soundtrack
+Music

-The soundtrack of Parinda was composed by R. D. Burman and its lyrics were written by Khurshid Hallauri.
+The film score was composed by Manohari Singh and Babloo Chakravorty while the songs were composed by R. D. Burman with their lyrics written by Khurshid Hallauri.
 The album consisted of seven songs, including two versions of "Kitni Hai Pyari Pyari"—one sad and one slow.
 The song "Tum Se Milke" also had a sad version.
 The vocals were performed by Asha Bhosle, Suresh Wadkar, Sadhana Sargam and Shailendra Singh.
 The soundtrack album of the film was released in January 1989 under the banner of Weston Musicassettes (now Tips Industries Limited).
 It marked the debut of Shantanu Mukherjee (later known as Shaan) and Sagarika Mukherjee as an adult playback singer.